-For over 12 years, NES has been a sponsor for over 8 children in places like Uganda, India and Asia.
+For over 15 years, NES has been a sponsor for more than 8 children in places like Uganda, India and Asia.

-Below is a little but of each one of the children we sponsor.
-To get more information on our sponsors and to learn more please contact: email@example.com
+Below is a little about some of the children we sponsor.
+To get more information about our sponsors and to learn more, please contact: email@example.com

 Tulasa is a young girl from Malkangiri, Odisha, India.
 Her family has overcome many hardships.
 Tulasa’s parents both work long tiring hours as farm laborers to support the family, which includes her brother and sister.
-She loves helping her family with at home activities, and chores; her favorite foods are rice and fish curry.
+She loves helping her family with at home activities and chores.
+Her favorite foods are rice and fish curry.
 Recently, she participated in the Children Festival and talent show and was excited to receive sports materials for playing!
 Tulasa also loves playing ball games and studying, Oriya, which is a regional language.

 Rani is also a young girl from Malkangiri, Odisha, India.
 She loves to color and sends us lots of beautiful drawings.
 She enjoys helping her family around the home, especially since her father passed away and her mother is sick.
-Rani is an only child and works hard to support her family as a laborer when she is not in school, but also enjoys ball games with friends.
+Rani is an only child and works hard to support her family as a laborer when she is not in school.
+She also enjoys ball games with friends.

 Nelson Dos Santos